 The Impossible Lives of Greta Wells, Greer's fifth book and fourth novel, further develops the themes of love and time by presenting his main character with three versions of her life.
 Each morning, she awakens to the same room, the same city, the same aunt and brother and lover.
 The only change: the year in which they all are living: 1918, 1941 and 1985.
 Threads of war and disease connect the worlds, and Greta watches characters sometimes unable to live their lives, sometimes bound to repeat them.
 With sacrifices to be made in every world, which one would she choose?
 It was published in June 2013.

-His sixth book, a comedy entitled Less, will be published by Lee Boudreaux books in July 2017.
+His sixth book, a comedy entitled Less, was published by Lee Boudreaux books in July 2017.
 It is the comedy of a man fleeing the humiliations of love, middle-age, and failure by accepting invitations that lead to a trip around the world and back, at last, to face his final demon: himself.
 It won the Northern California Book Award for Fiction, entered the New York Times bestseller list and, in April 2018, was awarded the Pulitzer Prize.

 From 2016 - 2018, Greer was the first Executive Director of the Santa Maddalena Foundation as its Executive Director, working alongside president Beatrice Monti della Corte to invite writers from around the world for six weeks of tranquility in the Tuscan countryside in which to pursue their craft.
 Writers such as Zadie Smith, Michael Cunningham, Colm Toibin, Maylis de Kerangal, Dany Laferriere, Juan Gabriel Marquez and numerous others have found the Foundation an ideal place for their work. www.santamaddalena.org.
 Greer left the Foundation to focus on his writing, but keeps a strong connection to its mission.